matthias-jaeger-net/colorful-stripes/README.md

   // Format
   createCanvas(800, 400);

-  // Variables to play with:
-  // - Initial distance between the lines const s = 8;
+  // Distance between the lines
+  const s = 8;

-  // - Scales the thickness
+  // Scales the thickness
   const f = 0.85;

-  // - Increment for the noise
+  // Increment for the noise
   const i = 0.001;

-  // Currenet noise
+  // Current noise
   let n = 0;

   // Hack: Loops larger than the view to avoid empty spots for (let x = -width; x < width + width; x += s) {
-    // A midpoint with a noisy offset in x,y is calculated and added const mid = createVector(x, height * noise(n));
+    // Calculate a 'midpoint' bewteen start and end of the curve const mid = createVector(x, height * 0.5);

+    // Calculate a noisy offset vector
     const off = createVector(height * noise(n), 0);

+    // Add the offset
     mid.add(off);

     // Make each shape in a random color from the list